ReactiveHTML/rimmel/README.md

 - JSX/ESX support?
 - Plugin support
 - Sink pipelines (just like you have rendering pipelines in computer graphics)
-- RML Security (leverage pipelines to weed out XSS and other dirt)
+- RML Security (leverage sink pipelines to weed out XSS and other dirt)
+- i18n (leverage sink pipelines to make localisation trivial)

 <br>